When thinking about your upcoming travels, we really hope you consider these cheapest countries to visit in mind.

 - Admire the Ottoman architecture of the UNESCO city of Gjirokastra

-Don’t Miss: One of the world’s most spectacular drives through the Llogara Pass.
+- Drive down one of the world’s most spectacular drives through the Llogara Pass

 Daily Spending